 Current procedures to insert gastrostomy tubes require expensive, inpatient hospital equipment and have high complication rates between 4% and 20%.
 The need for highly trained surgeons, operating room time, and use of specialized equipment including endoscopes, fluoroscopes and Computed Tomography (CT) scanners, translates into higher consultation costs, greater patient wait times and additional hospital admission costs.

 The current current gastrostomy tube market is ~$525M+ annually and projected to grow to over $650M by 2020.
 Given the aging population both in the United States and Asia (China, India), and the growing prevalence of chronic diseases, the number of gastrostomy tube insertions will continue to rise.
 Our disruptive approach using a simpler procedure requiring less costly clinical inputs is directly comparable to the model by which several other common medical procedures have successfully won and enlarged markets.
 We estimate that our simpler PUG procedure will drive an increase in the total number of procedures and that pricing above current levels will be feasible given the net added value of the PUG approach compared to current procedures.

 Percutaneous Ultrasound Gastrostomy (PUG) has been validated in live canines, as well as human cadaver models and has a streamlined regulatory pathway based on FDA presubmission feedback.
 Preliminary tests in cadaver, animal, and gelatin models have been successful and the now 4th-generation prototype product has been reviewed in formal pre-submission proceedings with the FDA to highly favorable results.
-A small FDA-recommended clinical study will position the product for ‘De Novo’ pathway for FDA approval and expedite market viability.
+CoapTech expects the PUG device will receive FDA clearance via the standard 510(k) pathway without a human trial requirement, expediting market viability.
 CoapTech has filed patent applications broadly with solid intellectual property basis as indicated by legal counsel review of IP landscape.